neutrino-cern/neutrino-cern.github.io/README.md

 Navigate to the `docs` directory.
 It consists of folders and markdown `.md` files.
 Each markdown file corresponds to a page on the website.
 A folder consisting of markdown files creates a dropdown menu with the folder name as the parent tab of the menu.

+The [ABPComputing docs](https://abpcomputing.web.cern.ch/) serves as an example of what our wiki should look like.

 There is a great [guide](https://squidfunk.github.io/mkdocs-material/reference/) in the official `mkdocs-material` documentation on how to write Markdown files for this framework.

 ## Test locally